Noobz4Life/GMBots-Archived/README.md

 # How do they work?

 You can create your own bot addon using the "StartCommand" hook.
-Or, you can make a addon for GMBots!
+Or, you can make a addon for GMBots, by doing that you have access to functions and hooks that I added, such as the Pathfinding function.

 # When is it released?